 Although the museums of the early 2000s had moved further towards abandoning or at least slackening the strictures associated with the museum of the late nineteenth century, Hooper-Greenhill asserts that, despite this progression, museums are still "expected to be authoritative."
-162 Furthermore, she suggests that much of this authority actually originates in the "transmission" model of communication advocated by the museum.
+Furthermore, she suggests that much of this authority actually originates in the "transmission" model of communication advocated by the museum.
 Previously introduced by Gere as a "unidirectional transmission model," Hooper-Greenhill describes this system as one that "understands communication as a linear process of information-transfer from an authoritative source to an uninformed receiver."
 Dallas interprets this model as an "asymmetrical relationship between a motivated agent, or subject, and a non-motivated object of activity."
-163 The curator exerts power over the object to establish meaning, and the viewer passively accepts this interpretation.
+The curator exerts power over the object to establish meaning, and the viewer passively accepts this interpretation.
 So long as this model remains dominant in the museum community, Hooper-Greenhill and previous scholars suggest that reciprocal knowledge transfer seems like a distant and unattainable goal.

 Historian and museologist, Gaynor Kavanagh, suggests that both museum professionals and museum visitors contribute to the power dynamic experienced within exhibition spaces.
 Certain processes, such as those that are channeled via the linear knowledge transmission model, engender or enforce the schism that exists between curator and visitor, and these practices are neither easily forgotten nor replaced.
 According to Kavanagh, "both curators and the visitors

-161 Walsh, "The Web and the Unassailable Voice."
+&lt;sup>161 Walsh, "The Web and the Unassailable Voice."

-162 Hooper-Greenhill, "Changing Values in the Art Museum," 518.
+&lt;sup>162 Hooper-Greenhill, "Changing Values in the Art Museum," 518.

-163 Dallas, "An Agency-oriented Approach," 2007.
+&lt;sup>163 Dallas, "An Agency-oriented Approach," 2007.

-make meanings; neither can put to one side who, when and why they are and neither can be or become a neutral, pure or homogenous unit."164 As such, Kavanagh describes the museum as a "form of negotiated reality" in which both curators and visitors willingly participate.
-165 Further, since the mid-nineteenth century, curators have wielded power over objects through exhibition didactics.
+make meanings; neither can put to one side who, when and why they are and neither can be or become a neutral, pure or homogenous unit."
+As such, Kavanagh describes the museum as a "form of negotiated reality" in which both curators and visitors willingly participate.
+Further, since the mid-nineteenth century, curators have wielded power over objects through exhibition didactics.
 Alluding to Roland Barthes, Mark Nunes suggests that "text anchorage helps to control the ways in which an image should be interpreted."
-166

 Although touted as a potential force for democratization, virtual museum spaces have not historically been considered successful.
-167 Kevin Donovan identifies a major weakness in the online exhibitions of the latter 1990s, particularly in their attempt to perpetuate the authoritarianism of the physical museum space.
+Kevin Donovan identifies a major weakness in the online exhibitions of the latter 1990s, particularly in their attempt to perpetuate the authoritarianism of the physical museum space.
 As he describes the technological landscape of 1997, Donovan suggests that:

 In format and substance, museum websites resemble object labels and didactic text panels.
 This approach reproduces the physical museum presentation method: object-centric, jargon-filled, and segregated into galleries and wings.
-168

-Alsford similarly contends that websites are perceived as the "electronic analogy to the real-world museum."
-According to Hemmings and Randall, this tendency is problematic in that "effective technology relies upon the degree to which it can be thoroughly embedded in its contexts of use," rather than the context from which the content is generated.
-170 If the online
+Alsford similarly contends that websites are perceived as the "electronic analogy to the realworld museum."169 According to Hemmings and Randall, this tendency is problematic in that contexts of use," rather than the context from which the content is generated.
+If the online